 It pays to have the experts of California Wine Country vacation rental services plan your wine tour.
 Let us personalize a wine tasting tour just for you, and take you on a memorable adventure through the trails of Napa Valley and Sonoma County.
 Call us today at 707.890.0852 for an exciting “wining” adventure!

-Well worth a visit for their wines, as well as their ecological farming practices, here are three Dry Creek Valley organic wineries you’ll want to add to your wine-tasting adventures.
+Well worth a visit for their wines, as well as their ecological farming practices, here are three Dry Creek Valley organic wineries you’ll want to add to your wine-tasting list.
 They each welcome visitors to take a look around their farms — rural, organic, beautiful.
 You may want to pick up a bottle or two to enjoy with your dinner back at your vacation home!

-Get to know those Organic Wineries
+Get to know those organic wineries

 Certified organic and biodynamic, Preston Farm and Winery is a family-managed ecosystem that produces a variety of crops, including vineyards, vegetables, fruit and olive trees, grain, and pastured livestock.
 Their approach to farming harks back to the wisdom of earlier times when agriculture was less intrusive and more in tune with natural growing patterns.